Sonar: Mines

 Mines may be fitted with a sonar to detect, localize and recognize the required target.
 An example is the CAPTOR mine.

 Mine countermeasures

 Mine countermeasure (MCM) sonar, sometimes called "mine and obstacle avoidance sonar (MOAS)", is a specialized type of sonar used for detecting small objects.
-Most MCM sonars are hull mounted but a few types are VDS design.
-An example of a hull mounted MCM sonar is the Type 2193 while the SQQ-32 mine-hunting sonar and Type 2093 systems are VDS designs.
+Most MCM sonars are hull mounted but a few types are VDS designs.
+An example of a hull-mounted MCM sonar is the Type 2193 while the SQQ-32 mine-hunting sonar and Type 2093 systems are VDS designs.